sergei202/okcoders-module2/week3/homework.md

 Please review the [homework from last week](../week2/homework.md).
 Everyone had issues completing it.
 Go through each day until you've mastered it and can do it from scratch.

+Review the [classroom examples](classroom.md) we did as well.
+Make sure you understand the code!